KczBen/hbv-401-3h/README.md

 You can also select a different location.

 ### Booking
+Search for a Guesthouse between April 10 and April 15.
+Set the end date first, the UI is wonky.

 Now you have The Demoman.
 Click on the Rooms and click Book.

 You'll now be prompted to enter an email address.
 The **format is actually validated**. example@example.com will work.
 Remember what email you used here, you'll need it later.